Habbie/hello-dns/README.md

 and it was not really implemented.
 For now, always set class to 1.

-Of specific note is the somewhat unusual way the name 'www.ietf.org' is serialized in DNS.  'www.ietf.org' consists of 3 labels of lenghts 3, 4 and
-3. In DNS messages, this is encoded as the value 3, then www, then the value 4, then ietf, then 3 followed by org.
+Of specific note is the somewhat unusual way the name 'www.ietf.org' is serialized in DNS.  'www.ietf.org' consists of 3 'labels' of lenghts 3, 4 and 3 respectively.
+In DNS messages, this is encoded as the value 3, then www, then the value 4, then ietf, then 3 followed by org.
 Then there is a trailing 0 which denotes this is the end.

 This format is unusual, but has several highly attractive properties.
 For example, it is binary safe and it needs no escaping.
 When writing DNS